-In this series, I hope to build intuition and understanding of machine learning topics leading up to modern neural networks, below is the plan for the series and links to completed posts.
+In this series, I plan to build intuition for machine learning topics leading up to modern neural networks, below is the plan for the series and links to completed posts:

 • Gradient Descent